 Consciousness and Unconsciousness:

 Consciousness has many layers, when we are wide awake we are not aware of all that is going on around us or of our own actions.
-As we sleep our brains are extremely active and material from the unconscious surfaces in the form of dreams, in waking life unconscious thoughts can be a burst of inspiration, or thoughts coming from seemingly nowhere.
+As we sleep our brains are extremely active, and material from the unconscious surfaces in the form of dreams, in waking life unconscious thoughts can be a burst of inspiration.

-People will die more quickly from lack of sleep that from lack of food.
-If a person is kept awake for long periods of time they will hallucinate and become disorientated, for health and vitality sleep and dreaming is essential.
+People will die more quickly from lack of sleep than from lack of food.
+If a person is kept awake for long periods of time they will hallucinate and become disorientated, for health and vitality sleeping and dreaming is essential.

 Reality in dreams:

 Within dreams timing is of no account, decades can go by while you are sleeping.
 The dream world is fluid and can seem distorted.
 Things are not always as they seem as incongruous images present themselves to the dreamer.
-Events are exaggerated and emotions heightened, things take place in dreams that do not take place in your normal day to day life.
-Such as flying high in the sky, or swimming under water.
+Events are exaggerated and emotions heightened, things take place in dreams that do not take place in your normal day to day life, such as flying high in the sky, or swimming under water and being able to breathe.
 Sometimes dreams are beautiful and placid, other times dramatic and frightening.
 Dreaming is necessary to our wellbeing, all dreams are not remembered, it has also been suggested that dreams help us to learn and at times find answers.